Views:

 HM Revenue and Customs (HMRC) have a deadline for us to send statements to members which is 6 October following the end of the tax year.

-We can only calculate your pension growth if we receive the annual update of pensionable pay and service from your employer.
-If your employer sends this annual update after 5 July, we’ll send you a statement within 3 months of receiving the annual update.
+If your employer sends this annual update after 6 July, we’ll send you a statement within 3 months of receiving the annual update.

 You can request a statement if you’ve not exceeded the AA.
-This is known as an ‘On Demand’ statement.
+This is known as an 'On Demand' statement.
+We're currently sending members a Remediable Pension Savings Statement (RPSS), so again we acknowledge this means you'll be waiting longer than we would like to receive your statement.

+Your statement is calculated on information provided by your employing authority (EA).
 If you think your statement is incorrect, contact your EA to check the annual update they’ve sent is correct.

-A third-party can request a statement to be sent to you if they have a valid letter of authority (LOA).
+A third-party can request a statement to be sent to you if they have a valid Letter of Authority (LOA).

 Members affected by rollback